ICJIA/icjia-accessibility-portal/content/faqs.md

 ### How long should alt text be?

-**Aim for 125 characters or fewer** — this is about 15-25 words.
-Some older screen readers truncate alt text at 125 characters, and shorter descriptions are easier for users to process.
+**Best practice: Aim for 125 characters or fewer** — this is about 15-25 words.
+This guideline exists because some older screen readers truncated alt text at 125 characters, and shorter descriptions are generally easier for users to process.

-- **Maximum:** Stay under 150 characters when possible
+**However, modern screen readers handle longer alt text just fine.** Most current screen readers (NVDA, JAWS, VoiceOver) will read alt text of any length without truncation.
+The 125-character limit is a best practice guideline, not a technical requirement.

-- **Ideal:** 125 characters or less
+- **Ideal:** 125 characters or less (concise and scannable)
+- **Acceptable:** Longer alt text when the image requires detailed description
 - **Too short:** Single words like "photo" or "image" don't help anyone
-- **Too long:** If you need more than 150 characters, consider whether a visible caption would work better
+- **Consider alternatives:** If you need extensive description (charts, infographics, diagrams), use a visible caption, long description, or linked text instead of cramming everything into alt text

+**The key principle:** Alt text should be **concise but complete**.
+Describe what's meaningful about the image in as few words as necessary — but don't sacrifice clarity just to hit an arbitrary character limit.

-**The bottom line:** If you took the photo because it captures something meaningful, that meaning needs to be conveyed in alt text for people who can't see it — but keep it concise.
+**The bottom line:** If you took the photo because it captures something meaningful, that meaning needs to be conveyed in alt text for people who can't see it.
+Keep it concise when possible, but don't truncate important information just to stay under 125 characters — modern screen readers can handle more.

 ### How do I handle complex images like charts, graphs, or infographics?